TritonDataCenter/node-docker-registry-client/README.md

 # node-docker-registry-client

 A docker registry client for node.js.
-*Warning:* this is beta.
 Limitation: Only some of the methods of each API are implemented.
+Only *v1* of the Docker Registry API is current considered.

 tl;dr: See the [Registry session](#registry-session) section below.

+## XXX auth

+	// If we're working with a standalone private registry over HTTPS, send Basic Auth headers
+	// alongside our requests.
+	if r.indexEndpoint.VersionString(1) != IndexServerAddress() && r.indexEndpoint.URL.Scheme == "https" {
+		info, err := r.indexEndpoint.Ping()
+		if err != nil {
+			return nil, err
+		}
+		if info.Standalone {
+			logrus.Debugf("Endpoint %s is eligible for private registry.
+Enabling decorator.", r.indexEndpoint.String()) dec := requestdecorator.NewAuthDecorator(authConfig.Username, authConfig.Password)
+			factory.AddDecorator(dec)
+		}
+	}

+also:   isSecure handling
+also:   timeout talking to registry

+Basic Auth usage in session.go:
+    - NewSession: if indexEndpoint is https and other than index.docker.io, and "standalone" (from Ping, the X-Docker-Registry-Standalone header, means "don't use index.docker.io, i.e. don't use token auth)
+    - always for PUT /repositories/$image/[images]
+      Not sure this is relevant for us now.
+    - IndexClient.search (if have creds, X-Docker-Token:true)
+    - GetRepositoryData ... which is our IndexClient.getRepoAuth

+Ah... perhaps the X-Docker-Token effectively encodes the login details for that session.
+IOW: docker hub uses token auth, other repos don't, they use basic auth.

 ## Intro

-The "Docker Regsitry" docs are a somewhat confusing affair currently.
+The "Docker Registry" docs are a somewhat confusing affair currently.
 There are two APIs in play: the Index API (sometimes called the "Hub API") and the Registry API.
 There are a few auth-related endpoints and headers.
 "Image" is commonly used when referring to a repo.
 "The Registry" is